lucasdj-sampaio/reacto-kit/packages/date-picker/readme.md

 ## 🧠 **Implementation Notes (for Contributors)**

 * Internally, the **Calendar** parses incoming strings using a locale-aware parser and also accepts ISO as fallback (`toDateSafe`).
-* Hover and range selection logic use Date objects internally; only formatted strings are emitted via `onChange`.
+* Hover and range selection logic use Date objects internally, only formatted strings are emitted via `onChange`.
-* `values` and `value` use `null` for empty/unset values — this is important for controlled components.
+* `values` and `value` use `null` for empty/unset values this is important for controlled components.

 ### ♿ **Accessibility**

 * Inputs are `readOnly` and controlled.
-* Calendar days use `<button>` elements for keyboard navigation.
 * Consider adding ARIA roles/labels if you need deeper accessibility coverage.

 ### 🧪 **Testing**